celestiaorg/networks/celestia-node.md

 ```sh
 celestia light start
 ```
 Now, the Celestia Light Node will start syncing headers.
-After sync is finished, Light Node will do data availability sampling(DAS) from the full node.
+After sync is finished, Light Node will do data availability sampling(DAS) from the bridge node.

 # Data Availability Sampling(DAS)